calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 > I've had some trouble with physical and mental health problems over 2021.
 Looking forward to 2022 I want to take a more holistic approach to my health, or in other words, I want to do a lot of yoga.

-On the whole I think I successfully managed my health throughout 2022.
-Despite encountering a lot of injuries and setbacks I've been very intentional about rehabilitating the injuries and proactively preventing new ones.
+On the whole I think I successfully managed my health throughout 2022 despite encountering a lot of injuries and setbacks.
+I've been very intentional about rehabilitating the injuries and proactively preventing new ones.
 While I don't do yoga weekly anymore it is now something I am comfortable doing and know will benefit me.
 I was also able to train for biking a metric century despite a very busy fall.
 Perhaps best of all I got into hockey in a big way this year and joined a beer league team that I'm really excited to play on.

 Starting in May I've been doing the [Stronglifts 5x5](https://stronglifts.com/5x5/) program.
 Since then I've had to stop twice due to traveling and injury but otherwise I've been very consistent.
 I've really been enjoying this process.
 As of publishing this I am: squatting 190 lbs, deadlifting 195 lbs, bench pressing 110 lbs, barbell rowing 100 lbs, and overhead pressing 70 lbs.
 This wasn't quite as much progress from my midpoint check-in as I was hoping but I'm mostly pleased that I'm still working at it.
 More impressive numbers will come with time.